 The 5 available responsibilities for this area are:

 - Finds and make offers for young players for the future

 - Handles new signing contract negotiations for players in your youth team

 - Finalises signings for young players

 - Finds a new club for Youth players who have been listed for loan/transfer

 - Extends youth contracts

-Important if you want your Head of Youth Development to look for and sign new young players.
-Because it would be a shame if he would sign 4 expensive AMC’s on long term contracts, while you don’t play in a formation that uses an AMC.
+Important if you want your HoYd to sign new youngsters.
+It is important because it would be a shame if he signs 4 expensive AMC’s on long term contracts, while you don’t use them in your first team…

-A responsibility for a Head of Youth Development which is very handy is the Development List.
-This is a list of players who are automatically made available for a Loan transfer.
-So add the player you want to send out on a loan on this list and your Head of Youth Development will try to find a club for him.
+A responsibility for a Head of Youth Development that could be very handy is the Development List.
+This is a list of players who are automatically made available for loan.
+So add the player you want to send out on a loan on this list and your HoYd will try to find a club for him.